bestan/udacity-machine-learning/README.md

 ## Selected features
+Machine learning algorithms are as good as selected features, which is why it was crucial to select the features correctly for all algorithms used.

-I have used SelectKBest to select best features.
-Following snippet demonstrates calculated scores:
+Following snippet demonstrates calculated scores for each feature:

 ```
 exercised_stock_options: 24.82